weizhangccnu/ETROC1_Test/ETROC1_SinglePixel_Test/ETROC1_SinglePixel_Test_Software/Readme.md

   - If the Ethernet connection is well, The RX and TX identification LED near the Ethernet socket will blink when execute the command of `ping 192.168.2.3`.

 **3.** Provide reference clock to GTX.
-  - Using a USB cable connects the PC with Si5338-EVB and Using Clockbuilder Pro configures Si5338-EVB to generat a 160 MHz differential output clock at CLK0A/CLK0B SMA connector.
+  - Using a USB cable connects the PC with Si5338-EVB and Using Clockbuilder Pro configures Si5338-EVB to generate a 160 MHz differential output clock at CLK0A/CLK0B SMA connector.
   - Between the Si5338-EVB and KC-705 EVB is connected by a piar of coxial cable.
 The **J15** and **J16** are the GTX reference clock input SMAs.
 Before connecting the reference clock, you should make sure that the clock frequency is 160 MHz.

 **4.** Verify I2C write and read functions.